This Privacy Statement describes how PIAC handles personal information.

-- the legal providers that give legal assistance to our clients
+- the legal providers that give legal assistance to our clients;

-- our funding providers (although personal information will only be provided with consent)
+- our funding providers (although personal information will only be provided with consent);

-- financial institutions for payment processing
+- financial institutions (eg for payment processing);

-- referees whose details are provided to us by job applicants
+- referees whose details are provided to us by job applicants;

-- information technology service providers
+- information technology service providers;

-- event and function organisers
+- event and function organisers;

-- communications, analytics, and research service providers
+- communications, analytics, investigation and research service providers;

-- freight and courier services
+- freight and courier services; and

 - external business advisers (such as recruitment advisors, auditors and lawyers).